Using the ThinLinc Desktop Customizer¶

 possible to manually define applications.
 This is needed for example

-when an application without a *.desktop
+when an application without a .desktop file has been installed,

-when an application has been installed in a non-standard location.
+or when an application has been installed in a non-standard location.

 Create an application